top of page

 The noun 'cascade' has an etymology that can be traced back to the Italian word 'cascata,' which means 'waterfall.'
 This Italian term is derived from the Vulgar Latin word 'cascare,' which means 'to fall' or 'to drop.'
 In English, 'cascade' entered the lexicon in the 17th century, and it refers to a sequence of waterfalls or a series of stages in which one thing leads to another in a continuous flow, much like the falling and flowing of water in a waterfall.
 The word's origin in 'cascata' emphasizes the visual and auditory aspects of a cascade, evoking the image of water gracefully falling and flowing downward, stage by stage, in a natural and beautiful manner.

-Quiz: Find the meaning of cascade
+Find the correct meaning of the noun cascade:

 Try Again!